tarynpratt/tarynpivots.com/content/post/my-first-pass-summit.md

 ## First Timer Buddy Program

 I saw mentions of the Buddy Program and wasn't sure if I was going to sign up, but I'm glad I did.
 For those who don't know, the Buddy program at PASS Summit pairs you with someone who has been to the conference before, and they offer suggestions on events and sessions to attend.
 If you're lucky and if time allows, you'll meet them and have a familiar face in the thousands of people.
-I was lucky to get paired with <a href="https://twitter.com/sqlatspeed" target="_blank">Matt Gordon</a>.
+I was lucky to get paired with [Matt Gordon](https://twitter.com/sqlatspeed).
 Matt reached out a couple of weeks before the Summit and suggested a couple of sessions, then the week of the conference we met and had lunch together as a group.
 It was great to meet other first-timers in a smaller setting.

 ## WIT Reception